 Maria’s School of Dance ballet classes are taught using the Cecchetti method of Ballet.
 Students who express an interest, the necessary commitment and progression in their ballet classes, will be invited to take the Cecchetti Council of America’s student exams.

 Developed during the early 18th century, pointe work has brought choreographers’ and audiences’ imaginations to reality, giving spectators the impression that dancers are ethereal creatures floating across the stage.
 Pointe work is an extension of ballet technique.
 Ballet steps are transferred from demi-pointe to en pointe as the dancer develops technically.
-Once students have developed a sound base of technical skill, proper body placement, sufficient strength in the feet and legs, and is at least 12 years of age, she may be invited to start pointe work.
+Once students have developed a sound base of technical skill, proper body placement, sufficient strength in the feet and legs, and is at least 12 years of age, they may be invited to start pointe work.

 Tap dance is a dance form using specific shoes to create rhythms, sounds, and patterns.
 Students learn correct technique and terminology.
 Dancers work on a balance, improvisation, creativity and musicality.
-Dancers enjoy this fast paced style.
+Dancers enjoy this fast-paced style.

 Jazz dance was developed over 55 years ago by many different dancers and choreographers including Gus Giordano, Bob Fosse and more recently Cathy Roe.
 Maria’s School of Dance incorporates many styles of jazz in their program.
 Our jazz style encourages the dancer to be dynamic, expressive and in the moment.
 Jazz technique is based on flexibility, strength, use of isolations, floor work, specific positioning and movement combinations.